Block Island (From Space)

 Large stripers are still being caught at Block Island.
 On june 16, 2011 Peter Vican caught a 77.4 pound striper, from a boat, in the waters around Block Island.
 In 2008 Peter had caught a 76 pound 14 ounce striper there.
 To find out more about Peter Vican's stripers follow this link: Peter Vican's Stripers

-One place that you can keep your boat on Block Island is at the marina shown below.
+One place that you can keep your boat on Block Island is at Chaplin's Marina shown below.

 Use the search box below, to locate bait & tackle shops, marinas, restaurants, and hotels on Block Island.